Step 27 – Deceased Estate Administration Guide

 - Anyone who may have another Will to discuss the intended application.

-Depending on the State/Territory to which you will be applying for a Grant of Probate or Letters of Administration the following process and timeframe apply:
+Depending on the state/territory in which you will be applying for a Grant of Probate or Letters of Administration, the following process and timeframe apply:

 Supreme Court of Western Australia